Final touch for BalmoralPosted Wednesday 18 July 2018

-Work has commenced on Mosman Council’s Balmoral Winter Works program, a suite of five essential repair and replacement projects being undertaken from May 2018 to October 2018 to preserve key infrastructure within the historic precinct.
+Mosman Council’s Balmoral Winter Works program, a suite of five essential repair and replacement projects to preserve key infrastructure within the historic precinct, is on track for completion as scheduled in October 2018.

 Infrastructure along Balmoral’s foreshore – including the promenade itself – goes back almost 100 years and even the more contemporary additions are now more than 40 years old.
 Rather than continue to patch repair, Council is investing in the iconic suburb’s long-term future.